 Mulla Nasrudin’s young wife, recently returned from her honeymoon, was complaining to her friend about her husband’s drinking habits.
 “If you knew he drank, why did you marry him?” her friend asked.
 “I DID NOT KNOW HE DRANK,” said Nasrudin’s wife, “UNTIL ONE NIGHT HE CAME HOME SOBER.”

-At the end, I am leaving a small list of articles.
-I would encourage reader to read atleast the abstract, if not the full article.
+At the end, I am leaving you with a small list of articles.
+I would encourage reader to read at least the abstract, if not the full article.